 - 1. Reciprocity.
-The Government of the United States acknowledges the need to achieve equivalent levels of reciprocal automatic information exchange with Mexico.
-The Government of the United States is committed to further improve transparency and enhance the exchange relationship with Mexico by pursuing the adoption of regulations and advocating and supporting relevant legislation to achieve such equivalent levels of reciprocal automatic exchange. - 2.
+The Government of the United States acknowledges the need to achieve equivalent levels of reciprocal automatic information exchange with France.
+The Government of the United States is committed to further improve transparency and enhance the exchange relationship with France by pursuing the adoption of regulations and advocating and supporting relevant legislation to achieve such equivalent levels of reciprocal automatic information exchange. - 2.
 Treatment of Passthru Payments and Gross Proceeds.
 The Parties are committed to work together, along with Partner Jurisdictions, to develop a practical and effective alternative approach to achieve the policy objectives of foreign passthru payment and gross proceeds withholding that minimizes burden. - 3.
 Development of Common Reporting and Exchange Model.
-The Parties are committed to working with Partner Jurisdictions, and the Organisation for Economic Co-operation and Development, on adapting the terms of this Agreement and other agreements between the United States and Partner Jurisdictions to a common model for automatic exchange of information, including the development of reporting and due diligence standards for financial institutions. - 4.
+The Parties are committed to working with Partner Jurisdictions, the Organisation for Economic Cooperation and Development, and the European Union, on adapting the terms of this Agreement and other agreements between the United States and Partner Jurisdictions to a common model for automatic exchange of information, including the development of reporting and due diligence standards for financial institutions. - 4.
 Documentation of Accounts Maintained as of June 30, 2014.
-With respect to Reportable Accounts maintained by a Reporting Financial Institution as of June 30, 2014: - a) The U.S. Treasury Department commits to establish, by January 1, 2017, for reporting with respect to 2017 and subsequent years, rules requiring Reporting U.S. Financial Institutions to obtain and report the Mexican TIN of each Account Holder of a Mexican Reportable Account as required pursuant to subparagraph 2(b)(1) of Article 2 of this Agreement; and - b) The Ministry of Finance of Mexico commits to establish, by January 1, 2017, for reporting with respect to 2017 and subsequent years, rules requiring Reporting Mexican Financial Institutions to obtain the U.S. TIN of each Specified U.S. Person as required pursuant to subparagraph 2(a)(1) of Article 2 of this Agreement.
+With respect to Reportable Accounts maintained by a Reporting Financial Institution as of June 30, 2014: - a) The United States commits to establish, by January 1, 2017, for reporting with respect to 2017 and subsequent years, rules requiring Reporting U.S. Financial Institutions to obtain and report, with respect to French entities, the French TIN, and, with respect to individuals, the date of birth (but if France assigns a French TIN to French individuals, the French TIN) of each Account Holder of a French Reportable Account as required pursuant to subparagraph 2(b)(1) of Article 2 of this Agreement; and - b) France commits to establish, by January 1, 2017, for reporting with respect to 2017 and subsequent years, rules requiring Reporting French Financial Institutions to obtain the U.S. TIN of each Specified U.S. Person as required pursuant to subparagraph 2(a)(1) of Article 2 of this Agreement.